-“Sankalpa” is the sanskrit word for determined resolve or vow to do or become something purposeful or worthwhile.
+“Sankalpa” is the sanskrit word for a determined promise or vow to do or become something purposeful or worthwhile.
 A tool for Spring time.
 A seed to plant into our days and direct our aims.
-It takes the form of a short positive statement or affirmation in the present tense and represents the general shift that we need to create for inner peace and from which more specific goals can grow from.
+It takes the form of a short positive statement or affirmation in the present tense – a catch phrase that represents the general shift needed to enabler inner peace and from which more specific goals can grow from.

 Attune to what you really want, need, desire or feel is your true purpose.
 This is quite profound and may be easier accessed for regular meditators or mindfulness practitioners.
 If this intuitive wisdom is illusive to you, it can be helpful to take insights from your winter reflections and self inquiry to help you understand what seeds you want to sow.
 Ask yourself:

 What insight or wisdom are you bringing with you from the depths of winter?

 What behaviours, emotions and thought patterns have emerged on or off the mat?